New Orleans

 Overview

 While the State of Louisiana is a home rule state that technically allows local jurisdictions to adopt building energy codes that are more stringent than the minimum state requirements, the state has several restrictive regulations that essentially prohibit cities from adopting their own energy codes.
-The minimum state standard requires residential buildings to comply with the 2009 IRC with reference to the 2009 IECC.
-Commercial buildings must comply with ASHRAE 90.1-2007.
+The minimum state standard requires residential and commercial buildings to comply with the 2021 IECC.

 Commercial